Caribbean

 The Dominican Republic in the Caribbean offers a tropical escape blending outdoor adventure, cultural enrichment and culinary discoveries.
 Here’s a list of absolute musts to do in Punta Cana with kids, or without for your trip.

-Take a cruise to the island of Saona
+Take a Cruise to Saona Island

 Feed a Spider Monkey